Murray still doing himself 'justice' at Grand Slams

 |Coverage: Commentary every day from 07:00 GMT on BBC Radio 5 Sports Extra 'Tennis Breakfast' live from Melbourne, with selected live text commentaries and match reports on the BBC Sport website & app

-Andy Murray says he is doing himself "justice" at the major events and believes he can still "do some damage" following his Australian Open exit.
+Andy Murray says he is doing himself "justice" at major events and believes he can still "do some damage" following his Australian Open exit.

 The 35-year-old Briton struggled physically in his gutsy third-round loss to Roberto Bautista Agut.